DoodleDeBug/BrightNetworkTechInternship-GoogleWorkSample/README.md

-# BrightNetwork UK google-code-sample 2021
+# BrightNetwork UK google-code-sample 2021 aka YouTube in the Terminal

 This repo is contains my solution to the Bright Network Internship Experience UK 2021 Google work sample.
 The language I chose to complete this in was Python.
+The challenge was to recreate YouTube in the terminal.

 I found this to be a  really challenging and rewarding task that I began as part of the Tech Stream.
 Since it was my first time working with Python, I was a little slow to get started and the learning curve was fairly steep, but after overcoming the initial hurdles, I had a lot of fun and learnt a lot :D